Autoscaling across clusters with resource metrics

 nginx Deployment nginx 1 10 1 9h

-Export service to member1
+Export Service to member1

 cluster

-As mentioned before, we need a multi-cluster service to route the requests to the pods in member1
+As mentioned before, we need a multi-cluster Service to route the requests to the Pods in member1

 and member2

-cluster, so let create this mult-cluster service.
+clusters, so let create this multi-cluster Service.

-- Create a
+Create a

 ServiceExport